Interested in contributing a story or photo to Iris?

 Find out more about the Iris staff

 Agnes Filipowski, Communications Assistant at the Maxine Platzer Lynn Women’s Center at U.Va., produces and manages internal and external print and online documents needed by the Women’s Center, as well as works with interns in helping to generate and edit content for Iris Magazine.
+Read her blog posts for the Women’s Center to keep up with events and services that the Center offers.
 Agnes earned her B.A. in journalism along with certification to teach English and journalism at the secondary level from Michigan State University.
 Before moving to Charlottesville with her husband in August 2013, she taught high school English and journalism, advising student publications within the Chicago and Detroit suburbs.
-In her spare time, she is extremely involved with the Darden Partners Association, a community for spouses, families and significant others of Darden students.
+In her spare time, she is extremely involved with the Darden Partners Association, a community for spouses, families and significant others of Darden MBA students at U.Va.
+Check out her and other blogs by Darden students and partners here.

 Iris Assistant Editor